Virking-Technologi/MaxiVNA/README.md

 # MaxiVNA
-Maxi VNA with 5" / 7" / 10" Display with Touch
+Maxi VNA with 5" / 7" / 10" TFT Display with Touch.